PaulZC/Artemis_Global_Tracker/Documentation/Hardware_Overview/README.md

 - a LiPo battery (recharged via the USB-C interface)
 - three Energizer® Ultimate Lithium AA cells (which will work down to -40C)

-Low forward-voltage diodes isolate the power sources from each other.
+Low-forward-voltage diodes isolate the power sources from each other.
 You can have all three connected simultaneously, it will do no harm.
 The tracker will preferentially draw power from USB if it is connected.

-Please be aware that if you have only the AA cells and LiPo connected simultaneously, the tracker will preferentially draw power from the AA cells.
+Please be aware that if you have only the AA cells and LiPo connected, the tracker will preferentially draw power from the AA cells.
 If you have the AA cells installed, you may as well disconnect the LiPo.

 ![Power_Select](https://github.com/PaulZC/Artemis_Iridium_Tracker/blob/master/img/Power_Select.JPG)